 Jewish Christians who were smugly judging the Gentile Christian brothers and sisters brought up short.
 They would recognize some of their own behavior in the culminating list of kinds of wickedness.
 From there, Paul lays out the argument that Jews are as much in need of the salvation Jesus brings as are Gentiles.
 None can boast.
 None can judge.

 This is an important warning for all of us to take to heart in general.
 But, it is no less true when it comes to debates regarding homosexuality in particular.
-As New Testament scholar, Richard B. Hayes has written (in arguing for a more traditional understanding),
+As New Testament scholar, Richard B. Hayes has written (in arguing for a more traditional understanding of homosexuality),

 Paul’s warning should transform the terms of our contemporary debate about homosexuality: no one has a secure platform to stand upon to pronounce condemnation upon others.
 Anyone who presumes to have such a vantage point is living in a dangerous fantasy, oblivious to the gospel that levels us all.